natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Pr.%20206%20(Germany).md

 <!-- ''Describe the available additional armaments of the ship: depth charges, mines, torpedoes.
 Talk about their positions, available ammunition and launch features such as dead zones of torpedoes.
 If there is no additional armament, remove this section.'' -->
 {{main|53-56 (533 mm)|BB-1 depth charge}}

 The Pr.
-206 is armed with 4 x 1-tube torpedo launchers.
+206 is armed with 4 x 1-tube torpedo launchers with '''533 mm 53-56 torpedoes'''.
 With a relatively heavy warhead of 400 kg, these are your main weapon against heavily armoured threats or when attempting attacks at a distance.
 Your torpedoes have a max range of 13 km (8 km without torpedo mode) and can be used at close range.

 {| class="wikitable" style="text-align:center" width="100%"
 ! colspan="9" | Torpedo characteristics